kxdang/kiendang.me/content/blog/096-helios/index.md

 As the Helio's civilization grew, so did their ability to convert their energy to advance their technologies.
 It allowed them to develop spaceships and their ability to use water as a secondary source of energy and be able to terraform planets.

-However, they became greedy among themselves, fighting for which planets to colonize.
+However, they became greedy amongst themselves, fighting for which planets to colonize.
 With power came the divide of their own civilization and had broken down into factions which stalled their plans and ability to colonize Earth and other planets.

 Their own internal affairs made them blindsided by a solar flare from the sun which decimated its atmosphere, changing the climate of Mars and shifted its tectonic plates.
 It shifted so much so that they did not have enough energy to reverse its effects and thus had left them no choice but to move deep underground to survive.